 We do not support legacy graphics mode in this release.
 It is included for backward compatibility when using XenApp 7.15 LTSR, XenDesktop 7.15 LTSR, and previous VDA releases with Windows 7 and Windows 2008 R2.

 - The policy setting which drives the behavior of Thinwire, Use video codec for compression, is available on VDA versions in Citrix Virtual Apps and Desktops 7 1808 or later and XenApp and XenDesktop 7.6 FP3 and later.
 The Use video codec when preferred option is the default setting on VDA versions Citrix Virtual Apps and Desktops 7 1808 or later and XenApp and XenDesktop 7.9 and later.

 - All Citrix Workspace apps support Thinwire.
-Some Citrix Workspace apps may however support features of Thinwire that others do not, for example, 8 or 16-bit graphics for reduced bandwidth usage.
-Support for such features are automatically negotiated by Citrix Workspace app.
+Some Citrix Workspace apps might support features of Thinwire that others do not, for example, 8-bit or 16-bit graphics for reduced bandwidth usage.
+Support for such features is automatically negotiated by Citrix Workspace app.

-- Thinwire will use more server resources (CPU, memory) in multi-monitor and high-resolution scenarios.
-It is possible to tune the amount of resources Thinwire uses, however, bandwidth usage may increase as a result.
+- Thinwire uses more server resources (CPU, memory) in multi-monitor and high-resolution scenarios.
+It is possible to tune the amount of resources Thinwire uses, however, bandwidth usage might increase as a result.

-- In low bandwidth or high latency scenarios, you may consider enabling 8 or 16-bit graphics to improve interactivity, however visual quality will be affected, especially at 8-bit color depth.
+- In low bandwidth or high latency scenarios, consider enabling 8-bit or 16-bit graphics to improve interactivity.
+Visual quality might be affected, especially at 8-bit color depth.